How to Join Us

 The quality of personal statements may affect students' chances of being admitted to a leading university: a study of students with identical A-Level grades showed 70% of applicants from Independent schools were admitted compared to 50% of applicants from comprehensives and 6th form colleges (Sutton Trust).

-One in five students attending the UK's top ten universities come from HMC schools (HMC).
+One in four students attending the UK's top ten universities come from HMC schools (HMC).

 Bolton School Girls' Division has been named one of the top 100 schools in the country for successfully placing students in the UK's top 30 universities (Sutton Trust).